BWHellar/portfolioproject3/README.md

 ## Support and contact details

-If you have any issues please contact Brendan Hellar at bwhellar@gmail.com or Crystal Fecteau at Crystal_Fecteau@ymail.com
+If you have any issues please contact Brendan Hellar at bwhellar@gmail.com

 ## Technologies Used